Stretch Marks and Their Treatment

 It is not a difficult situation to be diagnosed.
 Your doctor can have look and let you know that these are stretch marks.
 You might also understand what these scars are when you look at your body.
 However it is important that you share with your doctor if you have a sensation of burning or there is a heavy need to itch often.

 Newer stretch marks that are in red/pink/blue color can be treated easily as compared to older marks.
 Newer marks have blood vessels under the skin that essentially help during the treatment if done on early stages.
+Seek medical advice if you have any questions.

 In older stretch marks, the vessels become unresponsive for collagen production that helps in skin repair.
 Collagen production is the main principle that helps repair skin after it has been damaged and stretch marks have appeared.